miguelc3/PSR_TestAssignment3/README.md

 Manual mode allows you to drive the robot using your own keyboard (just don't expect it to be like Gran Turismo).
 This also includes a visualization of what the robot is detecting (camera, laser), using RVIZ.<br>

 Automatic mode or Team Hunt is a game where 1 team out of 3 chases the others and tries to touch them.
-The game works by score losing points or winning points accordingly with the team you represent and if you catch or get caught. <br>
+The game works by score, losing points or winning points, accordingly with the team you represent and if you catch or get caught. <br>

 ## Constitution of the Repository
 This repository has three packages: <br>